DC Servo Motor Parameter Estimation

 Estimating Parameters of the DC Motor Model

 We are now almost ready to start our estimation but first create another plot to monitor the estimation progress.
 Click Add Plot and select Parameter Trajectory.
 This creates a plot that shows how the parameter values change during estimation.
-Click the View tab to lay out the plots so that the experiment plot and trajectory iteration plot are both visible.
+Click the arrow to the right of the plot tab and select Tile All to lay out the plots so that the experiment plot and trajectory iteration plot are both visible.

 Click the Estimate button in the Parameter Estimation tab to start the estimation.
 The estimation will keep iterating the parameter values until the estimation converges and terminates.
 Parameter Estimation provides various state-of-the-art estimation methods.
 The most common selections include the nonlinear least-squares and Nelder-Mead optimization methods.
 More information on these methods is available in the Optimization Toolbox™ documentation.
 You can also use the pattern search method in the Global Optimization Toolbox for parameter estimation.

 The plot below shows the measured data overlaid with the simulated data.
 The simulated data comes from the model with the estimated parameters.
 Comparing the response of the system before and after the estimation process clearly shows that the estimation successfully identified the model parameters and the simulated response accurately matches the experimental data.

 After completing the estimation, it is important to validate the results against other data sets.
 A successful estimation should match not only the experimental data that we used for estimation, but also the other data sets that we collected in our experiments.

 ValidationData for validating the estimation results.
 As the next figure shows, the match between the model response and the data set is very good.
 In fact, the two curves are almost identical for this example.